renatoathaydes/dartle-website/source/processed/dartle-overview.md

 It's become a fairly sophisticated task function now!

-It would be nice to keep "implementation details" like this out of the build file.
+And for this very reason, it would be nice to keep "implementation details" like this out of the build file.

 To do that is easy, by using `dartle-src/`, as explained in the next section.

 {{end}}
 {{component /processed/fragments/_section.html}}
-{{ define sectionTitle "Extracting complex logix into dartle-src/" }}
+{{ define sectionTitle "Extracting complex logic into dartle-src/" }}

 Complex tasks should not be written directly in the build script, as they can make it hard to understand what the build is supposed to do with too many details.